Statutory Order details

 - Appendix 19 plan (PDF, 2.4MB)

-Copies of the statutory notice for the CPO were published in the Crewe Chronicle on 19 and 26 August 2020, as well as being put up on the NWCP site and sent to the parties impacted by the scheme.
-Copies of the statutory notices for the Side Roads Orders were published in the Crewe Chronicle and the London Gazette on 19 August 2020, as well as being put up on the NWCP site and sent to the parties impacted by the Side Roads Order proposals.
+A copy of the statutory notice for the confirmation of the CPO was published in the Crewe Chronicle on 19 May 2021, as well as being put up on the NWCP site and sent to the parties impacted by the scheme.
+A copy of the statutory notice for the Side Roads Orders was published in the Crewe Chronicle and the London Gazette on 19 May 2021, as well as being put up on the NWCP site and sent to the parties impacted by the Side Roads Order proposals.

 I have land in the scheme – what do I do?